CarlosGrohmann/carlosgrohmann.github.io/README.md

 This repo contains the source for my personal website, built with Jekyll.

-The source is processd as a Github page but served through my custom domain, [carlosgrohmann.com](http://carlosgrohmann.com).
+Site is located at [carlosgrohmann.com](http://carlosgrohmann.com).